 You Might Have a Beef with the USDA (and I don’t mean sharing a Rib-eye)

-In January 2016, Agricultural Marketing Service (AMS), a branch of the US Department of Agriculture (USDA) withdrew its official definition of “grass-fed.”
-In a conference call discussing this withdrawal, Dr. Craig Morris, Deputy Administrator confirmed that “there is NO federal standard defining “grass-fed.”
+In January 2016, the Agricultural Marketing Service (AMS), a branch of the US Department of Agriculture (USDA), withdrew its official definition of “grass-fed.”
+In a conference call discussing this withdrawal, Dr. Craig Morris, Deputy Administrator, confirmed that “there is NO federal standard defining “grass-fed.”

 - Allows companies/farmers to “make marketing claims, like grass-fed, based on the producer’s definition of grass-fed.”